ekut-es/LidarAug/README.md

 After that, just run `make ctest` to compile the library and run google test.

+*Note that the tests written for the backend include some controlled RNG tests which might fail on different platforms with different architectures such as the Apple MX chips.
+The tests were developed for Linux x86 using GCC.*

 ### Python library

 To use the Python library, just run `make install` after cloning and entering the repository.